terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/logging/testing-integration.md

     logger.ShortDebug("Debug info only shown on failure")

     if testFailed {
-        logger.MarkFailed() // Critical in CI to see failure details t.Fatalf("Test failed")
+        logger.CriticalError("Test failed") // Critical in CI to see failure details return
     }
 }
 ```